ypereirareis/vagrant-elasticsearch-cluster/README.md

 * `node-status`: displays ElasticSearch instance's status
 * `node-attach`: bring you to the screen session hosting the ElasticSearch instance.
 Use `^Ad` to detach.

 You should be brought to the screen session hosting ElasticSearch and see its log.

+The first launch of elasticsearch instance is done by vagrant provisionning.
+So you should prepend 'sudo' for each command above.
+But if you have the possibility to start an ES instance as 'vagrant' user from the VM.

 6.Working with your cluster
 --